History of Deion Sanders in Timeline

 September 2, 2005: Hurricane Katrina Relief Challenge

-On September 2, 2005, Deion Sanders challenged professional athletes to donate $1,000 each for Hurricane Katrina relief efforts.
+On September 2, 2005, Deion Sanders challenged professional athletes to donate $1,000 each to Hurricane Katrina relief efforts.

-In 2005, Deion Sanders played in every game of the season for the Baltimore Ravens.
+In 2005, Deion Sanders played in every game of the season for the Baltimore Ravens, but the team did not qualify for the postseason.

-In January 2006, Deion Sanders retired from the NFL after playing every game of the 2005 season with the Baltimore Ravens, who failed to make the postseason.
+In January 2006, Deion Sanders retired from the NFL for the second time after the Ravens failed to qualify for the postseason in 2005.

 In April 2006, Deion Sanders became an owner of the Austin Wranglers, an Arena Football League team.